alexandertrefz/essence/packages/website/diagnostics.md

 is in scope inside it already, exported or not, so such an entry can only be a path that was meant to point elsewhere.

+### `not-exported`

+The Module the specifier names does declare that name — and keeps it private.
+A name is private unless the `export { … }` block lists it, so the fix belongs to the file being imported from rather than to the entry: add the name to its export block, under an `as` if it should be published differently.

+### `unknown-export`

+The Module the specifier names declares nothing under that name.
+Names are matched against what a Module exports, under the names it exports them *as* — an `as` on its export entry renames it for every importer, so an entry may have to ask for a name that appears nowhere in that file's implementation.

+### `duplicate-import`

+An import binds a name in this Module exactly as a declaration does, so two of them cannot share one.
+Reported whether the name is taken by a builtin, by something this file declares, or by another entry of the same block. `as` is the
+fix: it renames the entry locally, and leaves the exporting Module untouched.

+The entry is refused rather than allowed to shadow, so whatever already held the name still means what it did.

+### `export-of-unknown-name`

+An `export { … }` entry with no `from` clause exports something this Module's implementation declares, and nothing here declares that name.
+Adding a `from` clause turns it into a re-export, which forwards a dependency's name without binding it locally.

+### `export-of-variable`

+Functions, Constants, Type Aliases, Choices, Protocols and Namespaces can be exported.
+A Variable cannot: a Variable another Module can read is state two files share and neither owns, and which of them wrote it last is not something either one states.
+Declare it as a Constant, or export a Function that answers with its value.

+### `cyclic-constant-import`

+A Constant imported from a Module that (directly or through further Modules) imports this one back.
+Cycles are allowed for everything that hoists — a Function, a Type Alias, a Choice, a Protocol, a Namespace — because those are in place before any Module body runs.
+A Constant is not: its value exists only once its Module's body has run, and inside a cycle which body runs first is decided by the entry point rather than by any of the files in it.
+The name would be read in its temporal dead zone.

+Move the Constant into a Module outside the cycle, or expose it as a Function.

+### `cyclic-side-effects`

+A Warning.
+A Module inside a cycle whose top level does something beyond declaring names — a call, an assignment, any Statement that runs.
+Module bodies run once, on first import, dependency-first; inside a cycle there is no first, so the order these Statements happen in is not something the source states.
+The Program is well-formed, and it is well-formed in more than one way.

+### `unused-import`

+A Warning, tagged `unnecessary` so an Editor renders the entry faded.
+Nothing in this Module reads the name.

+A Namespace counts as used when a Method dispatches through it, even where the call never spells its name: `rect::area()` is what an imported `RectangleMeasurable` is for, and the import is what makes that call resolve at all.
+The check deliberately over-counts elsewhere — a name that only appears as a Method name is treated as a use — because a Warning that fires on a name the Module does need is worse than one that stays silent.

 ## The Compiler as a program

 These are not about a Program at all — they are about the run.
 They carry no